argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 ### Fine-Tune the embedding model

-The dataset to fine-tune our custom embedding model is ready, let's see how to train our model.
+The dataset to fine-tune our custom embedding model is ready.
+Let's see how to train our model.

-We will go over the following notebook: [`train_embedding.ipynb`](https://github.com/argilla-io/argilla-sdk-chatbot/blob/develop/train_embedding.ipynb), which is highly-inspired from this nice [blog post](https://www.philschmid.de/fine-tune-embedding-model-for-rag) by Philipp Schmid.
+We will go over the following notebook: [`train_embedding.ipynb`](https://github.com/argilla-io/argilla-sdk-chatbot/blob/develop/train_embedding.ipynb), which is highly inspired by Philipp Schmid's nice [blog post](https://www.philschmid.de/fine-tune-embedding-model-for-rag).

-There is a perfect overview of the process in that blog post, so we will only go over the differences in our case.
-Please, read the blog post for more information on the decisions, and take a look at the notebook for all the details.
+That blog post provides an overview of the process, so we will only discuss the differences in our case.
+Please read the blog post for more information on the decisions and review the notebook for all the details.

 #### Prepare the embedding dataset

 We start by downloading the dataset, selecting the relevant columns (already with the names expected by `Sentence Transformers`), adding an `id` column, and splitting them into 90/10 for training/testing.
-After that, the dataset is formatted as a json to be read again by the trainer:
+After that, the dataset is formatted as a JSON to be read again by the trainer:

 ```python
 # Load dataset from the hub